iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/monorepo-semver-package-registry.md

 ### Changesets

 We can make use of [changeset](https://github.com/changesets/changesets) to help us.
 It provides a CLI tool and a few scripts to do the above.
-Firstly, add changesets with the following command:
+Firstly, add changesets with the following command in the root or the repository:

 ```markdown
 yarn add @changesets/cli